 ← Back to Homepage

 The Legislation tab doubles as the homepage — state and federal water bills affecting data centers, color-coded by status.
 (The dashboard is an in-browser Streamlit app, so give it a moment on first load.)

-The CWA Cases tab tracks Clean Water Act investigations and enforcement tied to data-center facilities (mobile) The CWA Cases tab tracks Clean Water Act investigations and enforcement tied to data-center facilities (desktop)
+The Water Cases tab tracks Clean Water Act investigations and enforcement tied to data-center facilities (mobile) The Water Cases tab tracks Clean Water Act investigations and enforcement tied to data-center facilities (desktop)

-The CWA Cases tab tracks Clean Water Act investigations and enforcement tied to data-center facilities.
+The Water Cases tab tracks Clean Water Act investigations and enforcement tied to data-center facilities.

+← Back to Homepage